praveenmelon/flutter-fcm-demo/README.md

 # flutter_fcm_demo

-A new Flutter application for firebase messaging and cloud fuction
+A new Flutter application for firebase messaging and cloud functioning.

 ## Getting Started